ZenzenAnthony/ANN-FinalProj/README.md

 **Training Details:**
 - Optimizer: Adam
 - Loss Function: Sparse Categorical Cross-Entropy
-- Early Stopping enabled
+- Early stopping based on validation loss

 ---

-## 🔧 Hyperparameter Tuning

-Multiple hyperparameter configurations were tested by varying:
-- Learning rate
-- Hidden layer size
-- Dropout rate
+## 📈 Evaluation

+Model performance is evaluated using **classification accuracy** on a held-out validation and test set.

-The best-performing configuration achieved a **validation accuracy of 65.39%**, which exceeds the minimum requirement of 50–60%.
+**Best Validation Accuracy:** **~65%**, exceeding the minimum requirement of 50–60%.

+Additional evaluation artifacts such as confusion matrices and accuracy curves are generated and saved during experimentation.

 ---

-## 📈 Evaluation

-Model performance was evaluated using **classification accuracy** on a held-out validation set.

-**Best Validation Accuracy:** **65.39%**
+## 📓 Notebooks (Primary Submission Artifacts)

+The main implementation of the project is provided through Jupyter notebooks:

+- `01_data_preprocessing.ipynb` – dataset preparation and label mapping
+- `02_model_training.ipynb` – TF-IDF vectorization and ANN training
+- `03_evaluation.ipynb` – model evaluation and analysis

+These notebooks represent the **official implementation** used for grading.

 ---